 f.
 Internship Requirements

-Those students who do not have sufficient work experience (at least one year in a management level position and one year of domestic violence related work) will be required to complete an internship.
-Internships consist of a semester long work experience (no less than 300 hours) at a work site.
-The work site should be a place where the student gets an inside view of domestic violence/ management/policy development.
-This may include: battered womens shelters, legislator who is interested in violence, an association of domestic violence programs, etc.
+Students who do not have sufficient work experience (at least one year in a management-level position and one year of working in the field of gender-based violence) will be required to complete an internship.
+This internship will count as 3 credit hours of field study, bringing the minimum total hours required for the MPA degree up to 39.
+Internships consist of a semester-long work experience (no less than 300 hours) at a work site.
+The work site should be a place where the student gains an inside view of gender-based violence management and/or policy development.
+Examples of work sites include battered womens shelters, working with a legislator who is interested in gender-based violence, and associations who focus on gender-based violence issues.